Veterinary Specialty Centre of Newfoundland & Labrador 709-221-7838

 Emergency FAQs

 Urgent Care involves conditions that require medical attention for an acute, but not life-threatening, emergency such as minor cuts/lacerations.
-Our emergency/urgent care walk-in services are available 24/7.
+Our emergency/urgent care walk-in services are available from 7pm Monday to 7am Friday.
 A primary care veterinarian may also refer a patient to VSCNL that requires critical care, close monitoring, and/or life support measures.

 • Vomiting/Diarrhea caused by dietary indiscretion, human food, infections, etc.